Che8Sounds/Microtonal-Tuner-MacOS/README.md

 ## Features

-- Load `.scl` files to set custom tuning systems
+- Load `.scl` files to set custom tuning systems  Or
+- Create, edit, save and load a Custom Scale
 - Root note is adjustable (step 0 always corresponds to the chosen root)
 - Shows nearest scale step index, note name, and deviation
 - Falls back to standard 12-TET tuner when no scale is loaded